Master Notion's Subtask and Tag Management for Effective Task Organization

 Adding Tags

-1. Open Notion and navigate to the relevant task or subtask.
+1. Open Notion and navigate to the task or subtask you want to tag.

-2. Click on the task or subtask to enter the edit mode.
+2. Click on the task to enter edit mode.

-4. Enter the name of the tag you want to create and press Enter on your keyboard.
-You can create multiple tags for each task or subtask.
+4. Type the tag name you want to assign and press Enter.
+You can add multiple tags to each task.

 Filtering and Searching with Tags

-1. Click on the "Filter" button located at the top right corner of the task or subtask list.
+1. Click the Filter button at the top right of your task or Database view.

-3. Choose the desired tag from the dropdown list to filter the tasks accordingly.
+3. Choose the desired tag to filter your tasks accordingly.

-You can also search for tasks based on tags by using the search bar at the top of the page.
-Simply type the tag name prefixed with a hashtag (#) to find all related tasks and subtasks.
+Additionally, you can search for tagged tasks using the search bar at the top of the page.
+Simply type the tag name prefixed with a hashtag (for example, #priority) to see all related tasks and subtasks.

 Conclusion